lorenzo-polaris/ChatGPT-Web-API/README.md

 4. To stop the server, press `Ctrl + C` in the terminal where the server is running.

-## Configuration

-The project uses the following configuration options:

-- `headless`: Set to `false` to launch the browser in non-headless mode, allowing you to see the browser window during interaction.
-Change it to `true` if you want to run the browser in headless mode.
-- `userDataDir`: Specifies the directory where the browser session data is stored.
-By default, it is set to `"./.chatgpt_session"`.

 ## Contributing

 Contributions to the BrowserChatGPT-API project are welcome.
 If you encounter any issues, have suggestions, or want to contribute improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.